xwang152-jack/draw_boxes/README.md

 ## Usage in Dify Workflow

-1. Add the "Image Bounding Box" tool node to your workflow
+1. Add the `draw_boxes` tool node to your workflow
 2. Connect an image file to the `image_file` parameter
 3. Provide annotation JSON from a vision model or other source
 4. The tool outputs an annotated image with bounding boxes